Skip to main content

 Gowning (donning) education — ISO first, then EU Annex 1

-ISO approach: build footwear control into an Operations Control Programme (OCP)
+ISO approach: build footwear control into an Operations Control Programme

 1. Prepare the boundary: stage BDOB-L on the clean side; avoid bringing opened packs back into the "dirty" side.

-2. Don without “floor contact mistakes”: sit or use a step-over bench so shoes do not cross the boundary unprotected.
+2. Don without floor contact mistakes: sit or use a step-over bench so shoes do not cross the boundary unprotected.

-3. Control touch points: handle the inside surfaces; avoid touching the sole and lower outer surfaces with bare hands.
+3. Control touch points: handle inside surfaces; avoid touching the sole and lower outer surfaces with bare hands.

 5. Tie top and ankle intentionally: secure ankle first (stability), then top tie (coverage).
-A stable fit reduces slippage and particle “pumping.”

-EU GMP Annex 1 places strong emphasis on personnel qualification and appropriate gowning for sterile manufacture (Grades A/B in particular).
-If your operation is governed by Annex 1 expectations, verify whether your area and task require sterile garments and sterile footwear.
-Because BDOB-L is non-sterile, many Annex 1-driven aseptic workflows choose sterile overboots (e.g., S-BDOB-L) or an approved sterile footwear approach aligned to your contamination control strategy.
+Because BDOB-L is non-sterile, many Annex 1-driven aseptic workflows choose sterile overboots (e.g., S-BDOB-L) or an approved sterile footwear approach aligned to their contamination control strategy.

 Key takeaway: the garment only performs as well as the donning discipline behind it.
 Overboots reduce transfer risk when the boundary is respected, ties are secured consistently, and removal is controlled to avoid re-aerosolizing contamination.

-Common failure modes (and how to prevent them)
+Common failure modes

 • Boundary crossing without protection: use a step-over bench and don on the clean side.